Try Percona Backup for MongoDB

 Additionally, when restoring a shard cluster, it is still necessary to stop the balancer and any unnecessary updates from mongos.

-Restore it.
-Check that it has returned to 0.
+Restore it and confirm that it has returned to 0.

 Try Point-in-Time Recovery

-The PITR scenario is to confirm that after adding 0 to 1000 data items, it can be restored to a specific time.
-Here, it is OK if the number of items is roughly between 0 and 1000 after recovery.
+The PITR scenario confirms that after adding 0 to 1000 data items, it can be restored to a specific time.
+Here, we consider it OK if the number of items is roughly between 0 and 1000 after recovery.

 First, enable PITR and take a base backup.